ethanp/Notes/Java Network Programming Notes.md

     }
     catch (IOException ex) { System.err.println("no available ports"); }

+## Advanced protocol development

-## Netty
+### Netty

-* It is for implementing network protocols for e.g. when a plain-jane HTTP server is not going to cut it for serving your huge files.
+* Library for implementing fast & scalable network protocols over TCP/UDP
+    * e.g. when a plain-jane HTTP server is not going to cut it for serving your huge files.
+* It uses Java's NIO framework, but is easier to use
-* It is an asynchronous event-driven network application framework along with tooling for the rapid development of maintainable high-performance, high- scalability protocol servers and clients.
+* It is an _asynchronous event-driven network application framework_ along with tooling for rapid development of maintainable, high-performance, high-scalability protocol servers and clients.
-* It is a NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
-It greatly simplifies and streamlines network programming such as TCP and UDP socket server development.
+* It facilitates TCP/UDP socket server development for custom protocols using Java's NIO framework

 #### Sources
 * [Netty User Guide](http://netty.io/wiki/user-guide-for-4.x.html)